Braves vs Phillies: Odds, Spread, and Total

 Braves vs Phillies Betting Trends

-- The total has gone OVER in six of Atlanta's last nine games.
+- The total has gone OVER in five of Atlanta's last seven games.

-- Atlanta is 2-4 SU in its last six games against Philadelphia.
+- Atlanta is 2-5 SU in its last seven games against Philadelphia.

-- The total has gone UNDER in 12 of Philadelphia's last 18 games against Atlanta.
+- The total has gone OVER in four of Philadelphia's last six games against Atlanta.

+- Philadelphia is 6-1 SU in its last seven games at home.

-- Philadelphia is 5-1 SU in its last six games at home.
+- Philadelphia is 5-1 SU in its last six games when playing at home against Atlanta.

 Braves vs Phillies Injury Reports